 1. Select "New projection" from the Welcome screen (shown below).
-You can also select either "New projection" from the File tab in the upper left-hand corner of your screen, or "New" when "Home" is selected on the menu bar that runs across the top of the screen (shown below).
+You can also select either "New projection" from File tab in the upper left-hand corner of your screen (the location only of the application button is shown below), or "New" when "Home" is selected on the menu bar that runs across the top of the screen (shown below).